• 1 in 15 homes have high amounts of radon gas

 Which homes and buildings should be tested?
 Every … single … one.
 It is so easy to gain a false sense of security when a person hears that a neighbor’s radon test showed low levels of radon.
 The reality is that two houses side by side built by the same builder at the same time can have drastically different radon levels.
 The only way to know your specific level is to get your home tested.
 Testing is easy, it doesn’t cost a lot, and it can absolutely save your life.
 You should have your house tested for a minimum of 48 hours, but 90 days or longer would yield the most accurate results.
 Testing for several months takes into account the things that affect the test itself like barometric pressure, rain-soaked soil, strong winds, snow cover, and heating and air conditioning use, and that is why these tests more precisely reflect your home’s yearly average.
 Long-term tests are not always feasible, though, especially with real estate transactions.
 While long-term tests give you a better picture of your true radon levels, it does not make the short-term test invaluable.
 A two-to-four-day test will give you a quick read on whether you might have a radon issue that you want to address.

-but it does need to be done properly to ensure your testing device is placed in the best location and set up correctly.
+The good news is that radon testing is not a complicated process, but it does need to be done properly to ensure your testing device is placed in the best location and set up correctly.
 That is why it is always safer to hire a professional instead of trying to do it yourself.
 Since we are an experienced, certified mitigation company, to protect you, the consumer, and to avoid what we consider a conflict of interest, we vetted many companies and partnered with a leading home inspection company in middle Tennessee who provides the professional technicians to test your home.

 What happens if your levels are too high?
 Don’t panic!
 Radon exposure is cumulative, so the risk rises over an extended period of time.
 Most radon issues can be resolved quickly and painlessly and at a very reasonable cost.